One Easy Recipe for Homemade Crackers with Endless Variations.

 - Add the flour, sugar, salt, black pepper, cayenne and dill to the bowl of a food processor fitted with the chopping blade.
 Pulse a couple of times to combine all the ingredients and blend the dill into the flour.

-- Dump the dough - which will be very loose and crumbly - into a large bowl or onto a clean work surface.
+- Dump the dough – which will be a bit crumbly – into a large bowl or onto a clean work surface.
 Press the dough together and knead a few times with your hands to bring the dough together.
 Wrap tightly in plastic wrap and refrigerate for at least 30 minutes, and up to 1 day.

 - Sprinkle some flour across a clean works surface.
 Remove the dough from the refrigerator, unwrap it and lay it on the work surface.
 Dust the top with additional flour.
-Roll the dough into a thin sheet, approximately ⅛ inch thick.
-(NOTE: If the dough has been in the refrigerator for several hours, you'll probably have to let it soften on the counter for a few minutes to let the butter soften before rolling out.)
+Roll the dough into a thin sheet, approximately 1/8 inch thick.
+(NOTE: If the dough has been in the refrigerator for several hours, you’ll probably have to let it soften on the counter for 10-15 minutes to let the butter soften before rolling out.)

 - Run the spatula underneath the dough from all sides to loosen any dough that’s stuck to the work surface.
 Cut out the crackers with the biscuit cutter and lay them on the baking sheets very close together, but not touching.
 (You can also cut the crackers into squares with a knife or pastry wheel.)